 All chattels included in the sale should be correctly described in the contract.
 Immediately prior to settlement a check of the condition of the property should be conducted to ensure that the sellers have moved out of same, that the seller has not taken goods that are supposed to be left behind and that the house is left neat and tidy.

-If you have any questions or would like to speak with a Springfield Legal Service representative regarding our service, please contact us.
+If you have any questions or would like to speak with a GLG Legal Springfield representative regarding our service, please contact us.